 No matter where you go, unfortunately, there are pickpockets, scam artists, and thieves.
 These scams are in no way unique to Paris but it’s where I happened to be when I witnessed them.

-Here is a list of scams in Paris to watch out for:
+Here is a list of scams in Paris to watch out for whether you are going to Paris for the first time or you’ve been there plenty of times before.

 This one is pretty obvious and it can happen to you anywhere in the world.
 In Paris, it’s not just the person standing uncomfortably close to you in The Louvre Museum that you have to watch out for.
 Kids are taught how to steal from your pockets and are just as sneaky as the jogger who ‘accidentally’ bumps into you.